Top 25 Chicago Tours, Events & Activities

 These tours boast groups of less than 8, so you’ll have plenty of opportunities to ask questions about the stops on your Segway tour — and you won’t risk colliding with another rider during your experience.

-#4 Feel the Wind in Your Hair with Chicago Bike Tours
+#8 Feel the Wind in Your Hair on a Chicago Bike Tour

 With more than 200 of miles protected, buffered, or shared bike lanes (including the nearly 20 mile lakefront path), Chicago is one of the best cities in the United States for cyclists.
 And plentiful bike parking means it’s easy to hop off and hop back on when you’re seeing the sights from a bicycle.